ScioShield/encoder/README.md

 # Improvements
 ## Encoder
-Add a method to enc "encodeURIComponent".

 ## Decoder
 Think of how to get encoded data by reference.
-Think of how to integrate the current Python code logic into CyberChef to reduce context/tool switches.
-The initial scan of the file for known obs methods like unescape() and atob() and then be done all in one tool.
-Think about integrating the existing JS-Deobfuscator into CyberChef as a new op.

 N.B.
 The code was generated with the help of OpenAI's ChatGPT